google/etils/docs/api-design.md

 Example:

-*   Names can be shorten to avoid redundancy, or that one part does not bring
+*   Names can be shortened to avoid redundancy, or that one part does not bring
     information:
     *   `tree.tree_map` -> `tree.map`
     *   `tfds.features.FeatureConnector` -> `tfds.features.Feature`
-*   Function arguments which accept a verbose explicit form can sometimes be updated to additionally accept a more user-friendly shorten form.
+*   Function arguments which accept a verbose explicit form can sometimes be updated to additionally accept a more user-friendly shortened form.
 For
     example:

     *   `enum` to also accept their `str` equivalent: